Coronavirus: FAQs about COVID-19

-Members of the public who are not ill or not symptomatic (asymptomatic) can wear cloth masks/bandanas to help prevent the spread of the virus from the wearer to others.
-Continue to practice social distancing even if wearing a cloth mask/bandanna.
+The CDC now recommends that people who are not ill or not symptomatic (asymptomatic) wear a cloth face cover when in public settings to help prevent the spread of the virus from the wearer to others.
+Continue to practice social distancing even if wearing a cloth face cover.

 If you are asymptomatic, you do NOT need to wear a surgical or N95 mask.
 Use of these masks should be limited to patients to prevent transmission and to health care staff who are interacting with sick individuals at close range.
 The rush of individuals to purchase masks has decreased the supply available to the medical community, increasing the risk of infection for health care workers.